How to Live Wisely In a Hedonistic Culture

 Afterward, he was sent to live with his adoptive family, Pharaoh’s daughter, where he had every amenity provided for him, from material possessions to his education.
 He lacked nothing.

-However, following a violent outburst during which he killed a Egyptian official attacking a Hebrew slave, he fled into the desert where he became a shepherd.
+However, following a violent outburst during which he killed an Egyptian official attacking a Hebrew slave, he fled into the desert where he became a shepherd.ย

 He once again lived a life of simplicity, leaving behind the indulgence of his Egyptian upbringing.

-And it is from this life experience we read his prayer:
+And it is from this life experience that we read his prayer:

 The New Living Translation reads this way, “Seventy years are given to us!
 Some even live to eighty.
 But even the best years are filled with pain and trouble; soon they disappear, and we fly away.
 Who can comprehend the power of your anger?
 Your wrath is as awesome as the fear you deserve.
 Teach us to realize the brevity of life, so that we may grow in wisdom.”